gorilla-devs/ferium/README.md

 ## Feature Requests

-If you would like to make a feature request, check the [issues](https://github.com/theRookieCoder/ferium/issues?q=is%3Aissue) to see if the feature has already been added/planned.
+If you would like to make a feature request, check the [issues](https://github.com/theRookieCoder/ferium/issues?q=is%3Aissue) to see if the feature has already been added or is planned.
 If not, [create a new issue](https://github.com/theRookieCoder/ferium/issues/new).

 ## Building from Source or Working with Ferium

-> Note; A lot of Ferium's backend is in a seperate project, [Libium](https://github.com/theRookieCoder/libium).
-You might want to make some edits there for things like the config, add, upgrade, etc

 Firstly, you need the Rust toolchain which includes `cargo`, `rustup`, etc. You can install these from [the Rust website](https://www.rust-lang.org/tools/install).
-You'll also need the [Just](https://github.com/casey/just#installation) command runner, its basically a better version of `make`.
+You'll also need the [Just](https://github.com/casey/just#installation) command runner, its basically a much better version of `make`.

 If you want to build Ferium without cloning the repo, set the `CURSEFORGE_API_KEY` environment variable, then run `cargo install ferium`.
 If you don't have a CurseForge API key you can set the variable to an empty value, however anything using the CurseForge API will not work.

 To build the project and install it to your Cargo binary directory, clone the project and run `just install`.
 If you want to install it for testing a developement version, run `just` (alias for `just install-dev`).

 If you want to obtain executables for a specific OS, you can run `just build-<OS>` and replace `<OS>` with `mac`, `win`, or `linux`.
 The produced binaries will be zipped and moved to `out/`.
+There is also `just build-linux-nogui`for building binaries that don't need GTK.

 You can run clippy linters using `just lint`, and integration tests using `cargo test`.
+Finally you can delete all the build and test artefacts by using `just clean`.